Vaishali29Jain/Build-and-train-Neural-Networks/README.md

 numerical.
 2-For the numerical variables to have zero mean and unit variance, StandardScaler from sklearn was used.
 3-Extracting the features and target variable.
-Target variable is column with binary values, that tells about result is Positive or Negative.
+The target variable is column with binary values, that tells about result is Positive or Negative.
 4- Data was split into test and train using train test split from sklearn.